maciekmm/mionskowski.pl/content/posts/iframe-code-preview/index.md

 {{</* /code-preview */>}}
 ```

-and get the iframe with code listings without doing any escaping or duplicating code.
+and get the iframe with code listings without doing any escaping or code duplication.

 First, create a file under `layouts/shortcodes/code-preview.html` and populate it with the following code.